fuzzylogicxx/fuzzylogic/posts/html-with-superpowers-from-dave-rupert.md

 Some of Web Components’ historical marketing problems are now behind them, since they are supported by all major browsers and reaching maturity.
 Furthermore, web components have two superpowers not found in other JavaScript component approaches:

 1. the Shadow DOM, which is both powerful and frustrating.
-2. you can use web components standalone, i.e. natively, without any frameworks, build tools, or package managers.
+2. you can use web components _standalone_, i.e. natively, without any frameworks, build tools, or package managers.

+All that’s required to use a “standalone” is to include the `script` element for it and then use the relevant HTML on your page.

 Dave highlights an education gap where developers focused on HTML, CSS, and Design Systems don’t tend to use Web Components.
 He suggests that this is likely as a result of most web component tutorials focusing on JavaScript APIs for JavaScript developers.

-We can instead frame Web Components as involving a layered approach starting with HTML, moving on to CSS, and _ending_ by applying JavaScript.
+However we can instead frame Web Components as involving a layered approach that starts with HTML, adds some CSS, then _ends_ by applying JavaScript.
 They are perfectly suited to progressive enhancement.

 And that progressive enhancement might for example apply lots of complicated ARIA-related accessibility considerations.
 I really like his _Tabs_ example where you create an instance by providing a baseline of simple, semantic, resilient HTML…